Fortune Telling with Playing Cards

 A Note on the Courts and the Old Craft: Although of little practical value in reading the cards, there are certain Craft titles given to the Courts, which are mentioned here for the sake of interest:

 The Pip Cards: We will now examine each pip card in turn.
-Read over the meanings of each card and if you have any trouble understanding whence the meaning derives, review all previous material on the suits and numbers, and you will be able to piece together the given meaning.
+Read over the meanings of each playing card and if you have any trouble understanding whence the meaning derives, review all previous material on the suits and numbers, and you will be able to piece together the given meaning.

 When this system was developed, the only material available was that which we have given for the witch of poor memory.
-But over the decades, new things have emerged in the world, and card readers adapted their meanings to those new things.
+But over the decades, new things have emerged in the world, and fortune tellers adapted their meanings to those new things.
 For instance, when confronted with the expensive motor car, the 6 of Diamonds was pressed into service.
-Generally, however, any additions make sense in terms of the rhyming rules for the witch of poor memory, and so the apprentice card reader will not have trouble recalling them.
+Generally, however, any additions make sense in terms of the rhyming rules for the witch of poor memory, and so the apprentice playing card reader will not have trouble recalling them.

-The Aces: “An Ace brings beginnings”.
+The Aces: 'An Ace brings beginnings'.
 Recall that each of the Aces has a traditional meaning, which you have heretofore memorized.
 These have been incorporated below.

 Ace of Diamonds: Money.
 A letter.
 Something new, generally connected with finances, but not invariably.
 Fire.
 A diamond ring, but other cards must support that interpretation.

 Ace of Hearts: The home.
 The family or a family member.
 The beginning of a love affair or new friendship.
 Sometimes a birth or addition to the family, or a change of residence (because aces indicate beginnings), but those interpretations are usually supported by other cards.